morteza-taheri/VpnM/Markdown.md

 Evidence from CSV:
 The CSV file provides OpenVPN configuration data (Base64-encoded), which contains the hostname and port for OpenVPN TCP.

-The CSV does not have a dedicated column for SSTP hostname/port, but it does indicate SSTP support via other means (e.g., protocol flags).
+The CSV does not have a dedicated column for SSTP hostname/port, but it does indicate SSTP support via other means.

 For servers that support SSTP, the SSTP connection details can be reliably derived from the OpenVPN TCP hostname and port.